Jarren Duran Player Props: Red Sox vs. Diamondbacks

-On Friday, Jarren Duran (batting .167 in his past 10 games) and the Boston Red Sox face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
-First pitch is at 9:40 PM ET.
+Jarren Duran -- .167 average over his past 10 games -- will be in action for the Boston Red Sox versus the Arizona Diamondbacks, with Zach Davies on the hill, on May 27 at 7:15 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Angels.
+In his last game he had a hitless showing (0-for-4) against the Angels.

 Jarren Duran Game Info & Props vs. the Diamondbacks